platenio/platen/modules/platen/docs/markup/details.md

     TrimsLeadingWhiteSpace: true
 ---

-The `details` codeblock renderer makes it possible for you to add an accessible and semantically accurate form of collapsible content to a page.
+The `details` codeblock markup makes it possible for you to add an accessible and semantically accurate form of collapsible content to a page.

 When used, it inserts a [sref:`<details>`][01] element with a [`<summary>`][02] element containing